-Maintaining your furnace and air conditioner is important way to keep your family safe and comfortable.
+Maintaining your furnace and air conditioner is an important way to keep your family safe and comfortable.
 Maintaining your furnace and air conditioner is as vital as the maintenance on your vehicle and it will pay for itself!

 A Legacy Saving Club Membership will:

 - Lower your Energy Bills: You might assume that since the equipment is heating or cooling your home without any apparent problem that everything is fine.
 However, have you taken a look at your energy bills lately?
 A neglected system slowly loses its ability to keep your home comfortable at the same level of efficiency it once did.
 Just as a car tune-up delivers better gas mileage, your HVAC system consumes less fuel after receiving professional maintenance.

 - Fewer repairs: Do you hear a strange sound or notice an odd odor coming from your furnace?
 Calling for a tune-up right away could help catch problems before they become disastrous.
 For example, a fraying belt could result in strange operating noises.
 If a technician replaces it in time, you can avoid the expensive repair that results from a snapped belt whipping around inside.
 By preventing future repairs, annual maintenance pays for itself

 - Longer equipment life: Air conditioners, furnaces, and other HVAC equipment function best when they’re regularly serviced and cleaned.
 One malfunctioning part can cause a domino effect that causes the entire system to break down.
 Regular maintenance prevents this from happening and adds years to your equipment's lifespan